(Note: this post was originally published on December 17, 2022. It has since been updated with a few tweaks.)

 Disclosure: This recipe has been developed through a paid partnership with I'm From.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-Bursting with sweet mango, delicate spice, and a rainbow of raw veggies, this nourishing bowl celebrates a very special ingredient.
-Hint: this superstar ingredient has many uses, not just as a food!
+Bursting with sweet mango, delicate spice, and a rainbow of raw veggies, this nourishing vegan bowl meal is as beautiful as it is delicious.
+It works great for meal prep too!

 For the Spicy Mango Sauce